csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+What we are building is a computer vision program to count the number of people inside of homeless shelters in Toronto.
+The problem we are trying to solve is the issue of quickly knowing which homeless shelters have space in order refer clients.
+The most common use case would be the following:
+ * Client A walks into Shelter 1, but Shelter 1 is at capacity and cannot accept more people.
+It is very cold outside and Client A needs a safe and warm place to stay.
+The staff at Shelter 1 check the occuapancy at other shelters around the city and provide Client A directoins to the nearest shelter with space for additional people

+Specifcally, what we will be building is the backend api which will provide JSON data on shelter occupancy.
+As well, there will be simple frontend web application in order to showcase the various models we use and their effectiveness.
+Our api wil simply provide one piece of informtation: how many people are in the shelter.

 #### Q2: Who are your target users?